 Today, tourists take advantage of the free price to take a dip in a pool nestled among mountains.
 Make sure to leave no trace and pack out all your trash.

 Solheimajokull Glacier is one of the best places to visit in South Iceland to see the raw power of nature up close.
 This natural wonder is easily accessible and is just a short drive from the Ring Road.
+Don’t forget to check out our tips for Solheimajokull Glacier!

 A short walk from the parking lot with lead you to gorgeous views of the glacier.
 If you want to get even closer, you can book a glacier hiking tour.
 You cannot go without a guide.
 Trained experts will provide the equipment you need and lead you safely across the ice.